-In addition, a significant portion of our inventory consists of new and used solvents and oil products.
-Volatility in the price of crude oil has impacted the value of this inventory in the past and can significantly impact the value of this inventory in the future.
-Further, because we apply a first-in first-out accounting method, volatility in oil prices and solvent can significantly impact our operating margins.
+In addition, a material portion of our inventory consists of new and used solvents and oil products.
+Volatility in the price of crude oil has impacted the value of this inventory in the past and can materially impact the value of this inventory in the future.
+Further, because we apply a first-in first-out accounting method, volatility in oil prices and solvent can materially impact our operating margins.
 If volatility in the price of crude oil continues, our operating results will be difficult to predict and could be adversely affected.
 If we do not increase how much we charge to generators to acquire their used oil as quickly as the price for our oil products decline, the profitability of our Oil Business segment would be negatively impacted.

 Many small automotive repair shops and manufacturing companies burn used oil as a source of heat as an alternative to using natural gas.
-If the price of natural gas were to increase significantly, these potential customers may choose to retain their used oil for fuel purposes rather than allowing us to collect their used oil.
+If the price of natural gas were to increase materially, these potential customers may choose to retain their used oil for fuel purposes rather than allowing us to collect their used oil.
 This could make it difficult to supply our re-refinery with internally collected feedstock at competitive prices.
 In addition, increases in the cost of natural gas may increase the cost to operate our used oil re-refinery.

-Our used oil re-refinery may not generate the operating results that we anticipate and may lead to greater volatility in our revenue and earnings.
+Our used oil re-refinery may not operate at or near capacity and generate the operating results that we anticipate, which may lead to greater volatility in our revenue and earnings.

-There can be no assurance that unforeseen market conditions, such as a significant drop in crude oil prices, will not adversely impact the operation or profitability of our re-refinery.
 Our success in operating our re-refinery at capacity and realizing the anticipated benefits therefrom in a timely manner, or at all, may be affected by the following factors: